 45.3 This may include working from home, compressed working weeks, time off in lieu, purchased leave, staggered hours or other arrangements.
 Each request will be considered on a case by case basis, having regard to the individual circumstances of the Employee and operational requirements of Lifeblood.

-45.4 Flexible work arrangements can be requested in line with the NES, including
+45.4 Flexible work arrangements can be requested in line with the NES.

 45.5 Requests for flexible work will not unreasonably be refused and approval shall be consistent with the NES.